MicahOates/MicahOates/README.md

-🛠️ Data Science & ML enthusiast.
-Proficient in Python, R, & SQL.
-Crafting innovative solutions through code and data-driven insights.
-Open for collaborations and always eager to learn
+Passionate Data Scientist with a penchant for machine learning.
+Exploring the intersections of data, tech, and actionable insights.
+Dive into my repositories to see how I crunch numbers and build models.
+Always eager to collaborate and innovate!

 <!---
 MicahOates/MicahOates is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.